Sanmarcsoft/Sitrec2/docs/Starlink.md

 ### Step 7 - Adjust Visuals

-Satellite and star visibility varies with lighting conditions, the weather, and the camera used.
+Satellite and star visibility vary with lighting conditions, the weather, and the camera used.
 To match it, you can adjust the star brightness (View Menu) and limits (a cut-off for dim stars).
 For satellites, there are similar adjustments in the Satellite menu.
 Just adjust these to get a good match with the video.

 You can also adjust the video itself under Effects->Video adjustment, mostly just for brightness in this case, but some of the other options (like the emboss convolution filter) can be helpful in spotting stars and satellites.